ImageMagick/Usage-Markdown/formats/index.md

 As you can see this image by default has 216 colors in a large rectangular array.
 This type of image is NOT a very good image for saving to JPEG format, which makes it ideal for our purposes.

-So lets look at the number of colors a JPEG image save of this image produces...
+So let's look at the number of colors a JPEG image save of this image produces...

 ~~~{data-capture-out="jpg_colors_def.txt"}
 convert netscape: JPG:- |\